MrityunjayBhardwaj/MrityunjayBhardwaj.github.io/_posts/2019-1-23-lasvm-nc-part1-svm_with_smo.md

 <!-- if you are unfimilier with those concepts or just need to brush up some of them,  Imperial Collage London has a great course on coursera,which you might find useful:
 <a target="_blank" href="https://www.coursera.org/specializations/mathematics-machine-learning" target="_blank"><u>https://www.coursera.org/specializations/mathematics-machine-learning</u></a> -->

- In this tutorial, we are going to take a deep dive inside support vector machines, we are going to talk about what svm is and how it works internally/mathematically by deconstructing every single part that leads to it's final formulation and then, we are going to take a look at how to solve that formulation using an algorithm called SMO.... by the end of this article, you should have a solid understand of one of the most important Algorithm in Machine Learning.
+ In this tutorial, we are going to take a deep dive inside support vector machines, we are going to talk about what svm is and how it works (internally/mathematically) by deconstructing every single part that leads to it's final formulation and then, we are going to take a look at how to solve that formulation using an algorithm called SMO.... by the end of this article, you will have a solid understand of one of the most important Algorithm in Machine Learning.

  So as you might know, SVM stands for support vector machines.... its probably the most successful hyperplane based classifier out there...what it means is that, in svm you are classifing 2 classes by constructing a hyperplane(a.k.a decision boundary) which seperate both of them as clearly as possible.